 On January 7th, National Tempura Day encourages us to celebrate with a dish made with a tempura batter.
-This Japanese fare is made up of either seafood or vegetables dipped in batter and deep-fried.
+This Japanese fare includes either seafood or vegetables dipped in batter and deep-fried.

 Where did tempura originate?
 No one really knows.
 What we do know is back in 1549, Portuguese sailors arrived in Japan and introduced a way of battering and frying food that is now infused into the culture.

 Today, chefs all over the world include tempura dishes on their menus.
 They use a wide variety of different batters and ingredients, including nontraditional broccoli, zucchini, and asparagus.
-Chefs also dip dry fruits in a tempura batter, too.
-Some American restaurants serve chicken and cheeses, particularly mozzarella, in a tempura-style.
+Chefs also dip dry fruits in a tempura batter too.
+In addition, some American restaurants serve chicken and cheeses, particularly mozzarella, in a tempura style.

 For sushi lovers, a more recent variation of tempura sushi provides a new way of enjoying the delicacy.
 Shushi chefs tempura fry entire pieces of delicate sushi and serve it on a beautiful platter.

 HOW TO OBSERVE #NationalTempuraDay